 - Be seen as models of ethical behavior in their profession and community

 - Achieve sustained employment in a professional field and/or pursue additional educational opportunities

 - Continue lifelong learning as they develop professionally and maintain currency with software engineering knowledge and skills

 - Demonstrate professional and personal growth through leadership and mentoring roles

-Upon completion of the software engineering program students will have attained:
+Upon completion of the software engineering program students will have acquired: